proper-testing/proper-testing.github.io/pages_src/Tutorials/0#PropEr_introduction_to_Property-Based_Testing.md

     OK: Passed 4711 test(s).
     true

-This is not the only property that we want a sort function to satisfy.
+This is not the only property that we want a list sorting function to satisfy.
 Another one is that the input and output lists have the same length.
 Let's write it: